marklogic/node-client-api/README.md

 * optimistic locking / conditional content
 * fragmentScope() in where() or on range, value, or word including applying parsed query to property fragment
 * binary read, read range, query, write, and write stream
-* more robust error handling, logging, request tuning, and so on
+* robust error handling, logging, and request tuning
 * jsdoc